The Channel Operator Sensor Input allows to input float values that depends on Sensors Locators into the graph of Channel Operators (ChOps).

 Angle[3] is used to defines a slope between Angle[2] and Angle[3] in which obstacles will only be partly taken into account at the end of the range.

-In Angular Occupation Vision Mode:
+• In Distance Occupation Vision Mode:

 Width[0] and Depth[1] define the range at which obstacles are taken into account.